AdeyAmare/financial-fraud-detection/notebooks/README.md

 * All visualizations are intended for exploratory insight.
 * SMOTE is applied only to the training set to prevent data leakage.
+* Modeling notebooks rely on feature-engineered and transformed datasets.